awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-ad-connector.md

 1. Select one or more existing users from your on\-premises directory\.
 Do not add new users to an on\-premises directory through the Amazon WorkSpaces console\.

-   To find users to select, you can type all or part of the user's name and choose **Search** or choose **Show All Users**\.
+   To find users to select, you can enter all or part of the user's name and choose **Search** or choose **Show All Users**\.
 Note that you cannot select a user that does not have an email address\.

    After you select the users, choose **Add Selected** and then choose **Next Step**\.